USS Salem (CA-139): Museum ship

 In October 1994, Salem was returned to Quincy, Massachusetts, where she is now a museum ship as part of the United States Naval Shipbuilding Museum.
 Salem also houses the USS Newport News Museum, The US Navy Cruiser Sailors Association Museum, and the US Navy SEALs Exhibit room.

 Salem was closed to tourists in September 2013 when the wharf to which she was moored became unstable.
 The wharf's former owner, the MBTA, forced the closure.
 Subsequently, the wharf was sold to private interests.
-Salem opened on weekends in May 2015.
+Salem was opened on weekends in May 2015.

-Scheduled since the wharf closure to be moved to a location in East Boston, the United States Naval Shipbuilding Museum signed a deal with the landowner in February 2016 to keep Salem at the Fore River Shipyard in Quincy until at least 2021 and is again open for visits on weekends starting April 2016.
+Scheduled since the wharf closure to be moved to a location in East Boston, the United States Naval Shipbuilding Museum signed a deal with the landowner in February 2016 to keep Salem at the Fore River Shipyard in Quincy until at least 2021 and was again opened for visits on weekends starting April 2016.

 In August 2017 Salem was closed to the public while she was being relocated to a different pier in the shipyard.
-As of August 2019 she is open to the public on weekends.
+As of August 2019 she was opened to the public on weekends.